A check mark. An apple with a bite taken out of it. Golden arches. We could go on, but you get the idea.

 Here are some visual examples:

-When to Use Mascot Logo
+Mascot Logo Example

 Mascot logos are intended to be fun and personable, so they’re a great option for any business that wants to cater to children or families, sports teams, restaurants, and other companies that sell food, or direct-to-consumer products and goods.